 Using the Analytics pane in Power BI Desktop

 With the Analytics pane in Power BI Desktop, you can add dynamic reference lines to visuals, and provide focus for important trends or insights.
-The Analytics pane is found in the Visualizations area of Power BI Desktop, beginning with the August 2016 release (version 2.37.4464.321 or later), as shown below.
+The Analytics pane is found in the Visualizations area of Power BI Desktop.

 The Analytics pane only appears when you select a visual on the Power BI Desktop canvas.

 Beginning with the February 2018 release of Power BI Desktop (version 2.55.5010.201 or later), you can search within the Analytics pane, which is a sub-section of the Visualizations pane.
 As shown in the image below, search box appears when the Analytics pane is selected.

 With the Analytics pane, you can create the following types of dynamic reference lines (not all lines are available for all visual types):

 - X-Axis constant line

 - Median line

 - Percentile line

 The following sections show how you can use the Analytics pane and dynamic reference lines in your visualizations.